 Pick a card

-The student picks a card to reveal a situation and discuss whether it’s considered acceptable or unacceptable in their country.
+The student picks a card to reveal a situation and discusses whether the situation described is considered acceptable or unacceptable in their country.
 In the second part of this activity, the student decides which situations depend on the social context or the age of a person.

 Then, they discuss taboos in their own culture.